NOAA-ORR-ERD/WebGnomeClient/doc/transport_exercises/manual_exercise.rst

 Explore
 =======

 There are many other WebGNOME features to explore.
-For instance, try:
+For instance:

-* Click the "No Map" icon on the top right in Map View to add background imagery.
+* Use the Layers menu on the right hand side of Map View to change background imagery.
-* Using the Layers menu on the right hand side of Map View to visualize currents (you'll need to rerun the model)
+* Use the Layers menu on the right hand side of Map View to visualize currents (you'll need to rerun the model)
 * Export the output as a KMZ for Google Earth or shapefile for GIS applications
 * Change the substance from non-weathering to an oil from the ADIOS oil database and explore Fate View -- note, you'll also need to add data in the Water panel to compute weathering